ev3dev/vscode-hello-python/README.md

 11. Ensure that your ev3dev device is turned on and has a network connection to the host computer.
 USB, Bluetooth, Wi-Fi or wired will work.

-12. Click the *+* icon to browse for your device and then select it from the list.
+12. Click the text where it says "Click here to connect to a device".
+    A box will pop up that lists discovered devices.
+Select one.

     ![screenshot](.README/vscode-searching-for-devices.png)